godepong/competitive-coding/README.md

 # competitive-coding
 Hi there!
-This page has nothing to see
+There is nothing to see here